pnwairfire/monitoring-databrowser-v5/README.md

 Now `npm run dev` to see the monitoring Svelte app.

-### Build the static site
+## Build the static site

-Compile/build the static site with:
+Compile/build the static site (on OSX) with:

 ```
-npm run build
+npm run build_osx
 ```

 Files will be found in the `dist/` directory: